 Sparkling white-sand beaches, verdant jungles and bustling cities mean Thailand is an amazing destination for the party-goer, nature-lover and beach bum.
 And there’s no avoiding it: Bangkok is a shopping paradise with multilevel malls and unlimited street markets.

-Thailand meets Burma (also known as Myanmar) on the west, with Vietnam and Cambodia to the east.
+Thailand meets Myanmar (also known as Burma) on the west, with Vietnam and Cambodia to the east.
 The southern cone sees a lot of shoreline with the Andeman Sea on one side and the South China Sea on the other.
 The two largest cities, Bangkok and Chiang Mai, are a short flight or long train or coach ride from each other, passing through farmland and dense rainforest, with some lovely groves and river views along the way.

 Thousands of islands are found off the coastline, making for great chances to explore — either hitting the backpacker party islands or avoiding them and opting for undeveloped sites.
 The central highlands to the north are home to rainforest with excellent one-day and multi-day hiking trips available.

 People come to Thailand for the shopping and parties, with all the love starting in Bangkok and radiating down from there to popular islands like Ko Phi Phi.
 Many people tired of the party scene are drawn to Chiang Mai: slower and smaller, it’s the perfect city in which to recharge and explore Northern Thailand from.
 Like neighbouring Cambodia, Thailand has its own share of ruined temples and jungle-claimed cities.
 If you can’t get to Angkor Wat, head to Sukhothai’s old city for a taste of what you’re missing.